robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.Communication/README.md

 ## Introduction

 The ARCOR2 server implements an event-driven API using WebSockets for real-time bidirectional communication between clients and the server.
 This can make associating request-response messages and generating clients difficult.
-The `Arcor2.ClientSdk.Communication` library provides a strongly typed client interface in C# for seamless interaction with ARCOR2 API.
+The `Arcor2.ClientSdk.Communication` library provides a strongly typed C# client interface for seamless interaction with the ARCOR2 API.

 The library transforms RPCs (request-response exchanges) into Task-based asynchronous methods, providing native support for C# exception handling and integration with .NET's modern TPL library.
 Events are handled through .NET's event system.